The Grand Hotel, Hughenden: History

-Constructed in 1910, The Grand Hotel is a good example of a two-storeyed, timber, corner hotel once typical of rural Queensland towns.
+Constructed in 1910, The Grand Hotel was a good example of a two-storeyed, timber, corner hotel once typical of rural Queensland towns.
 It was established at a time of growth and the development of Hughenden as a service centre and railhead for the surrounding pastoral properties and mineral fields.
 The hotel was prominently sited at the intersection of Hughenden's two principal streets and was regarded as the district's premium hotel.
-Constructed from timber and iron, the hotel has a number of characteristics of the vernacular Queensland style.
+Constructed from timber and iron, the hotel had a number of characteristics of the vernacular Queensland style.

 Hughenden is situated on the banks of the Flinders River, 383 km southwest of Townsville.
-With a population of about two thousand, it is the largest town in the area and is an important road and rail centre.
+With a population of about one thousand, it is the largest town in the area and is an important road and rail centre.
 Pentland and the smaller towns of Prairie and Torrens Creek are the only other sizeable settlements in the district.

 Frederick Walker traversed the Hughenden district in October 1861, leaving a blazed tree where Hughenden is today.
 William Landsborough explored the region the following year.
 Both parties had been searching for evidence of the ill-fated Burke & Wills expedition.
 Although the search itself was not successful, the real success lay in Landsborough's investigation of the Gulf of Carpentaria and the inland rivers.
 The discovery of the importance of the Flinders and Gregory Plains for stock, and of the Albert River as an export and supply port led to the opening up of Western Queensland.

 Ernest Henry of McConnell Station on the Burdekin River was not only the founder of Hughenden but also Cloncurry.
 Hughenden was named after the Tudor Manor House of Henry's grandfather in Buckinghamshire, England.
 Henry's claims for the pastoral leases of Hughenden and other runs were the first to be entered in the Commissioner for Crown Land's register.
 In 1863 Henry travelled to the Burdekin with his cousin Robert Gray to purchase livestock that would become the founding stock of Hughenden Station.

-In 1865 Henry sold Hughenden Station to Gray.
+In 1865, Henry sold Hughenden Station to Gray.
 As the pastoral industry grew, so did the stock route network.
 Hughenden station was used as a drovers' camp.
 In 1876, Gray allowed William Marks to build a hotel on the station to cater for travellers passing through to the Cloncurry mining area.
 Hughenden's first hotel, the Great Western, opened in 1877, the same year in which the town was surveyed.